Table of Contents

 How to use Mega on my device?

-Running Mega on a device is a concern for many users.
-In Unity, the Mega service is a functional module built on top of many foundational features of EasyAR Sense.
+Running Mega on devices is a concern for many users.
+In Unity, the Mega service is a functional module built on top of various foundational capabilities of EasyAR Sense.
 Therefore, as long as your device fully supports EasyAR Sense, Mega will also be supported.

-Generally, it is not recommended to directly run the Mega sample on a device initially to verify its support for Mega.
+Generally, it is not recommended to initially verify device support for Mega by directly running the Mega sample on the device.
 This is because Mega comprehensively utilizes all input data and has a relatively high tolerance for errors in this data.
-Running the Mega sample directly may result in unreasonable performance due to mismatched data interfaces or poor data quality, making it difficult to identify the root cause of issues, which can complicate debugging later.
+Directly running the Mega sample could lead to unreasonable performance due to mismatched data interfaces or poor data quality.
+This would make it difficult to pinpoint the source of the problem, creating challenges for future debugging.

 Important